-Required Supplies: 8.5"x11 spiral bound sketch book, set of drawing pencils, and white rubber art eraser or kneaded
+Required Supplies: 8.5"x11 spiral bound sketch book, set of drawing pencils, and white rubber art eraser or kneaded eraser

 Course Description: An introductory art course where students will use a variety of art materials and explore the Elements of Art: line, shape, color, form, texture, value, and space.
-Students will also explore the Principles of Design: balance, emphasis, movement, rhythm, pattern, contrast, and unity.
 All students will construct and compile a portfolio to provide evidence of learning and growth.